Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates

-It evaluates whether the organization can inventory, trace, review, and re-vet the third-party models, tools, data sources, and connectors inside its AI stack.
+This assessment evaluates whether the organization can inventory, trace, review, and re-vet the third-party models, tools, data sources, and connectors inside its AI stack.

 What a review-debt result does not mean